IIIF/api/source/api/image/3.0/index.md

 A server that supports neither `sizeByW` or `sizeByWh` is only required to serve the image sizes listed under the `sizes` property or implied by the `tiles` property of the image information document, allowing for a static file implementation.

-The set of features, formats and qualities supported is the union of those declared in the external profile document and those added by the `extra` properties.
+The set of features, formats and qualities supported is the union of those declared in the external profile document and those added by the `extraQualities`, `extraFormats`, and `extraFeatures` properties.
 If a feature is not present in either the profile document or the `extraFeatures` property, then a client _MUST_ assume that the feature is not supported.

+Additional strings used in the `extraQualities`, `extraFormats`, and `extraFeatures` properties, or additional properties used in the image information, that are not defined in this specification _SHOULD_ be mapped to RDF predicates using further context documents.
+These extensions _SHOULD_ be added to the top level `@context` property (see [Technical Properties][technical-properties]).
+The JSON-LD 1.1 functionality of predicate specific context definitions, known as [scoped contexts][json-ld-scoped-contexts], _MUST_ be used to minimize cross-extension collisions.
+Extensions intended for community use _SHOULD_ be [registered in the extensions registry][registry-home], but registration is not mandatory.

 ### 5.7.
 Related Services